-· configure the physical links

-· configure the Ethernet ring
+- · configure the physical links - · configure the Ethernet ring

-1 • Choose Manage→Service→Services from the NFM-P main menu.
+1 -γ-5 Choose Manage→Service→Services from the NFM-P main menu.
 The Manage Services form opens.
-2 Choose Service (Service Management)→Microwave backhaul service (MPR) from the object drop-down menu and click Search.
+Choose Service (Service Management)→Microwave backhaul service (MPR) from the object drop-down menu and click Search.
 3 Choose the microwave backhaul service that is autodiscovered and click Properties.
 The Microwave Backhaul Service (Edit) form opens.
 4 Click Connect Service to connect the microwave backhaul service.
 The Connect Attempted check box is selected automatically.
 5 Check whether the Topology Misconfigured check box is selected.
 If selected, the check box indicates that the topology is misconfigured.
 The reasons for the topology misconfiguration are provided in the Microwave Backhaul Services panel on the MBS (Edit) form.
 Take the corrective action to eliminate the errors.
 The Topology Changed check box is selected automatically after the topology is modified.
 Note: See "Incorrect topology" (p.
-179) for more information about common causes of incorrect topologies.
+189) for more information about common causes of incorrect topologies.
 6 Click Connect Service again to attempt to connect the MBS.
 When all errors are eliminated, the Topology Misconfigured check box will be unchecked and the Reason for Topology Misconfiguration information will no longer be present on the form.

+7 -

-7 Close the form.
+Close the form.

 END OF STEPS

 15.8 To move Wavence backhaul sites

+15.8.1 1 Steps

 Configure a service

+1 -

-1 Perform one of the following to open the Microwave Backhaul Service (Create) form:
+Perform one of the following to open the Microwave Backhaul Service (Create) form:

 a.
 Choose Create→Service→Microwave Backhaul from the NFM-P main menu.
 The Microwave Backhaul Service (Create) form opens.

 b.
 Perform the following:

 Choose Manage→Service→Services from the NFM-P main menu.
 The Manage Services form opens.

 Click Create→Microwave Backhaul.
 The Microwave Backhaul Service (Create) form opens.

-2
+2 -------------------------------------

-- Configure the VLAN ID with the value of the original service from which you want the sites to be moved, and click Apply, to create a new microwave backhaul service into which you want to move the sites.
+Configure the VLAN ID with the value of the original service from which you want the sites to be moved, and click Apply, to create a new microwave backhaul service into which you want to move the sites.

-3

-• Save the changes and close the form.
+Save the changes and close the form.

-Λc ove the sites to the service
+Move the sites to the service

-4
+4 -

-Choose Manage \rightarrow Service \rightarrow Services from the NFM-P main menu.
+Choose Manage→Service→Services from the NFM-P main menu.
 The Manage Services form opens.

-5
+5 -

 Choose the discovered service containing multiple service topologies and click Properties.
 The Microwave Backhaul Service (Edit) form opens.

-6

-Click on the Sites tab and view the Topology column.
-The sites belonging to one topology will have the same IDs.
+6 Click on the Sites tab and view the Topology column.
+The sites belonging to one topology will

-7

-Choose the sites with the same IDs and click Move to Another Service.
-The Select Services form opens.

-8
+have the same IDs.